Born--Infeld-type electrodynamics and magnetic black holes: Magnetically charged black hole

 Equation (21) gives corrections to RN solution in the order of ${\cal O}(r^{-6})$.
 If $r\rightarrow \infty$ one has $f(\infty)=1$ and the spacetime is flat.
 At $\beta=0$ we have Maxwell's electrodynamics and (21) becomes the RN solution.
 The plots of the function $f(x)$ for different parameters are given in Figs. 1, 2 and 3.

 It follows from the plots that black holes can have one, two or no horizons depending on the parameters $\sigma$ and $a$.
-Fig. 1 shows that for $\sigma=0.1$, $a=0.01$ one has two (Cauchy and event) horizons, for $a=0.165$ we have one extreme horizons, and for $a=0.1$ there are no horizons (naked singularity).
+Fig. 1 shows that for $\sigma=0.1$, $a=0.01$ one has two (Cauchy and event) horizons, for $a=0.165$ we have one extreme horizon, and for $a=0.1$ there are no horizons (naked singularity).
 According to Fig. 2 for BI electrodynamics ($\sigma=0.5$) there is only one event horizon.
 Fig. 3 shows that we have the similar situation ($\sigma=0.7$), only one event horizon exists.
-For $\sigma=0.1$, for any parameter $a$, one has $f(0)=f(\infty)=1$.
-As $f(0)=1$ the conical singularity is absent.
+For $\sigma=0.1$, for any parameter $a$, one has $f(0)=f(\infty)=1$ and, therefore, this case corresponds to regular black hole solution.
 It should be mentioned that BI electrodynamics ($\sigma=0.5$) does not meet this requirement.
 Horizons are defined by the equation $f(x_+)=0$ and from Eq.
 (18) we obtain the equation as follows

 The plots of the functions $a(x_+)$ are given in Figs. 4 and 5.
-Figures (4) and (5) show the dependence of the horizons on the parameter $a=\sqrt{\beta\sigma}/(\sqrt{2}Gq)$.
-Thus, for different values of $\beta$, $q$ and $\sigma$ it can be one, two or no horizons.

 To find the asymptotic of the metric function at $r\rightarrow 0$ we explore the formula (see \cite{Bateman})

 Making use of equation \cite{Bateman}

 one obtains the asymptotic of the hypergeometric function at $x\rightarrow 0$